At 18 to 24 months, your toddler's language skills are flourishing.

 Here's what else you can expect.

-At this age, most toddlers know about 200 words and use them to make two- or three-word sentences like, "More milk, please" and "No, mine!"
+At this age, most toddlers recognize about 200 words and may use them to make two- or three-word sentences like, “More milk, please” and “No, mine!”
 Other typical language milestones include:

 - Asking for help using words or actions.

 - At 18 months, say about 20 words (they do not have to be clear).

 - Talking in a run-on flow of words while chatting with stuffed animals or to herself.
 The words may not make sense.